doom/playground--/README.md

 - constexpr_map: constexpr map/set implementation
 - struct_utils: utilities to manipulate aggregates (unpack them as tuples, print them, ...)
 - function_view: function_view is to a function what string_view is to a string
+- polymorphic_wrapper: wrapper to manipulate a polymorphic object with value semantics